Joker79610/SocietyWeb/CODE_OF_CONDUCT.md

 ![image](https://raw.githubusercontent.com/DualBronzeFiletype/SocietyWeb/alpha/src/images/output.png)

 Also please use tabs instead of spaces so your nad others ide or light editor can format it to your's and others liking.

+If the website won't make changes after updating, consider clearing your browser cache.
+There are however other problems that may lead to this and cannot simply fix it that easily.